Carbomb1/Customer_Transaction_Prediction/README.md

 ## Contents of Repository

 ### Code File
-The Santander_Prediction_Code.ipynb file shows the detailed steps to arrive at the final predictions
+The Santander_Prediction_Code.ipynb file shows the detailed steps to arrive at the final predictions.
+The file was written using Python through a Google Colab notebook

 ### Submission File
 The Submission_File.csv contains the final predictions that were uploaded to the Kaggle competition.